-Leave of absence may be granted during a student's course of study.
-A letter or an e-mail from the student's Pepperdine e-mail account must be submitted to the program office indicating the reason for the leave and the projected time of return.
-Students may be granted a leave of absence for up to three consecutive trimesters.
-If a student requires a leave of absence longer than three consecutive trimesters, the student must petition the Full-Time Program Committee.
-For information regarding the submission of this petition, contact an Academic Advisor.
+A leave of absence may be granted during a student's course of study.
+A letter or an e-mail from the student's Pepperdine e-mail account must be submitted to the Program Office indicating the reason for the leave and the projected time of return.
+Students may be granted a leave of absence for up to one year.
+If a student requires a leave of absence longer than one year, the student must petition the Program Committee.
+For information regarding the submission of this petition, contact an academic advisor.